-So you’ve realised that cosmetic procedures would be a lucrative addition to your dental practice.
+So you’ve realised that cosmetic procedures would be a lucrative and possibly fun addition to your dental practice.
 How do you ensure that your cosmetic practice is successful, legal, future-proofed, and rapidly builds a strong reputation?

 If you are a UK dentist then you are already qualified to train in a large range of non-invasive cosmetic procedures.
 As a dentist you can prescribe, which eases access to the most popular injectable – botulinum toxin.
 So what can you do to capitalise on these advantages?

 STEP 1: ACCREDITED TRAINING

 Find a training academy that specialises in cosmetic training for medical professionals, and offers a range of accredited qualifications and courses.

-Make sure your chosen course is CPD accredited, and adheres to Health Education England (HEE) guidelines published earlier this year (which we summarise here).
-Certificates from courses that are not in line with these recommendations are unlikely to be robust against future regulations.
+Make sure your chosen course is CPD accredited, and adheres to Health Education England (HEE) guidelines published in 2016 (which we summarise here).
+Certificates from courses that are not in-line with these recommendations are unlikely to be robust against future regulations.

 Avoid wasting money on companies that offer only one-day courses with no potential for future support, or a programme affiliated with a particular brand (e.g. “Botox”, “Bocouture”, or “Dysport” are all popular botulinum toxin brands) – otherwise you may end up tied to that brand as well.

 STEP 2: PRACTICE, PRACTICE, PRACTICE

 Direct, supervised practice is necessary to become competent in any procedure.
 According to the Professional Standards for Cosmetic Practice it is: